-Bitter Greens is a well-researched retelling of the Rapunzel fairy story as well as the history of the fairy story.
+Bitter Greens by Kate Forsyth is a well-researched retelling of the Rapunzel fairy story as well as the history of the fairy story.
 Set in what appears at first glance to be historical France and Italy, Bitter Greens has real magic woven into the fabric of the world as well.

 Charlotte-Rose de la Force is a Hugenot in the seventeenth century, a time of political persecution of Hugenots, with the capricious Sun King of France and his court descending on the homes of families who struggle to meet his expectations for lavish hospitality, then suffer at his whim.
 Having lost her mother at the whim of the King, Charlotte-Rose goes to court as a lady-in-waiting, a career mixing success with scandal.
 Imprisoned in a convent at the whim of the King, Charlotte embarks on a journey of self-discovery, recounting her story episodically, counter pointed by the story of Rapunzel, told to her by another nun.

 Rapunzel’s story is set in Italy the previous century.
 A girl is taken from her parents by a witch and locked in a tower.
 At first it appears that this is the story of the girl, but later it becomes the story of the witch.
 Going back further in time the reader learns there have been a string of girls used by the witch to retain her beauty, while aspiring to immortality.

 As with many fairy stories involving women, Bitter Greens is a story about women living in a man’s world, how the women respond to limitations imposed upon them by society and the lengths to which they are prepared to abuse other women in order to achieve their goals.
 The machinations and manipulations of the witch in the Rapunzel tale and the women in the court of the King of France are appalling.
 The moral of the tale seems to be that such machinations and manipulations have a price that rebounds on the perpetrator, while redemption lies in repentance and service.